ioos/glider-dac/_docs/ngdac-netcdf-file-submission-process.md

 ---
 title: NGDAC NetCDF File Submission Process
-wikiPageName: NGDAC-NetCDF-File-Submission-Process
+keywords:
+  - IOOS
-keywords: IOOS, documentation
+  - documentation
-tags: [getting_started, about, overview]
 toc: false
-#search: exclude
-#permalink: index.html
+summary: >-
-summary: This page provides a detailed description of the end-to-end process of becoming a data provider, registering new glider deployments and submitting NetCDF files to the U.S. IOOS National Glider Data Assembly Center.
+  This page describes the end-to-end process for becoming a data provider, registering new glider deployments, and submitting NetCDF files to the U.S. IOOS National Glider Data Assembly Center.
 ---

 All additional questions or feedback should be directed to:
 [glider.dac.support@noaa.gov](mailto:glider.dac.support@noaa.gov?subject=GliderDAC%20Support)

 A consolidated list of the links referenced below can be found [here](useful-links).

+A document summarizing the workflow that Registered Data Providers can follow to submit netCDF files to NGDAC is available in [Step-By-Step-File-Submission]({{ site.baseurl }}/step-by-step-file-submission.html)

 ## Data Provider Registration